ducksouplab/ducksoup/tutorials/run_in_local.md

 You will be asked to enable the webcam use by your webcam, click allow.:

 Now in the mirror web page click start.
 You should see and hear yourself twice (up and bottom of the page).
 This is Ducksoup Mirror mode, where a person can see themselves.
 You can add gstreamer plugins in the VideoFX and audioFX fields, to test different transformation plugins.
-The general syntax for g-streamer pipelines is 'plugin_name param1=value param2=value', each plugin specified by its name, followed by optional parameters, with values separated by spaces.
+The general syntax for g-streamer pipelines are 'plugin_name param1=value param2=value', each plugin specified by its name, followed by optional parameters.
 Some plugins, like fisheye, require no parameters.
 For instance, try to put one of these in the VideoFx/AudioFx field and then click start:

 VideoFX:
 - agingtv scratch-lines = 1
 - fisheye